 JOIN THE 365 DAYS OF BAKING AND MORE FACEBOOK GROUP TO RECEIVE ADVANCE NOTICE OF MY LIVE FB VIDEOS, SHARE RECIPES AND MORE!

-As I said, I am really excited about this and have been supported in many different ways.
-Who knows what will happen next?
 This recipe is from The Fannie Farmer Cookbook Thirteenth Edition, p.
 617; author, Marion Cunningham; publisher, Alfred A. Knopf, division of Random House; ISBN 0-394-56788-9.

 - 1 cup shortening